alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 (You may notice that, for example, there are no paginated lists anywhere on this site.
 By writing lean HTML, I can fit all my lists on a single page.)

-On the rare occasions I want to add pagination, this doesn't require too much more JavaScript.
+If I do want pagination, I stick to a classic design:

 {%
   picture